 GeneCards Summary for PLA2G1B Gene

 PLA2G1B (Phospholipase A2, Group IB (Pancreas)) is a Protein Coding gene.
-Diseases associated with PLA2G1B include distal hereditary motor neuropathy, type ii and acinar cell carcinoma.
+Diseases associated with PLA2G1B include blepharitis and gas gangrene.
 Among its related pathways are Ras signaling pathway and PAK Pathway.
 GO annotations related to this gene include calcium ion binding and phospholipase A2 activity.
 An important paralog of this gene is PLA2G2D.

 UniProtKB/Swiss-Prot for PLA2G1B Gene

 PA2 catalyzes the calcium-dependent hydrolysis of the 2-acyl groups in 3-sn-phosphoglycerides, this releases glycerophospholipids and arachidonic acid that serve as the precursors of signal molecules.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 PLA is subdivided into PLA1 which cleave phospholipids at the sn-1 ester bond and PLA2, which cleave at the sn-2 bond.
 Their most common substrate is phosphatidylcholine, which generates lysophosphatidylcholine and arachidonic acid.
 PLA is regulated by phosphorylation and by intracellular Ca2+ concentrations.
 Phospholipases are ubiquitously expressed and have diverse biological functions including roles in inflammation, cell growth, signaling and death and maintenance of membrane phospholipids.